India turns to corner shops, mobile phones for banking revolution

 Daniel Radcliffe at the Bill & Melinda Gates Foundation sees payments banks as the “engine” to push Modi’s financial inclusion drive over the finishing line.

-Depending on when licenses are issued, the first payments banks could launch in late 2015 and achieve scale within a couple of years, said Radcliffe, senior program officer at the foundation’s Financial Services for the Poor unit.

-Additional reporting by Clara Ferreira-Marques in MUMBAI; Writing by Douglas Busvine; Editing by Clara Ferreira-Marques and Muralikumar Anantharaman
+Depending on when licences are issued, the first payments banks could launch in late 2015 and achieve scale within a couple of years, said Radcliffe, senior program officer at the foundation’s Financial Services for the Poor unit.
+(Additional reporting by Clara Ferreira-Marques in MUMBAI; Writing by Douglas Busvine; Editing by Clara Ferreira-Marques and Muralikumar Anantharaman)